kavyagoudam/SystemDesignForDevops/sd-key-concept/Sharding.md

 ### Sharding

-DataBase shardinh is a horizontal scaling technique used to split a large database into smaller independent pieces called shards.
+DataBase sharding is a horizontal scaling technique used to split a large database into smaller independent pieces called shards.

 These shards are then distributed across multiple servers or nodes, each responsible for handling a specific subset of the data.